NinevaStudios/nineva-docs/docs/ue-plugins/nearby-connections-unreal.md

 ## Payload Callbacks

 - `OnPayloadReceived` - invoked whenever a payload has been received.
-You can check the payload type, and get the neccessary data from this callback.
+You can check the payload type, and get the necessary data from this callback.

 ?> For file payloads this callback is received when the file download has only started.
 Byte payloads are ready to be used right-away.